OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 #> Converting covariates to principal components...
 ```

 which gives the a total of 14 PCs.
-The patterns reflect a combination of terrain
+The patterns in the PC components reflect
+a complex combination of terrain variables, lithological discontinuities (`PMTZONES`)
-variables, lithological discontinuities (`PMTZONES`) and surface vegetation (`NVILANx`):
+and surface vegetation (`NVILANx`):

 ```r